roberttidey/RPi_Cam_Web_Interface/README.md

-Fix for raspimjpeg so it properly handles motion triggered time lapse recordings. pipan and pilight controls added to index.php and pipan.php / pipan.js added These only appear if pipan_on and/or pilight_on files exist in www
+Fix for raspimjpeg so it properly handles motion triggered time lapse recordings. pipan and pilight controls added to index.php and pipan.php / pipan.js added These only appear if pipan_on and/or pilight_on files exist in www Schedule now has a command help table
+Apply more styling to schedule and motion settings